Roland-Rosier/pxvirt-proxmox-lxc-builder/base_lxc/README.md

 1. Switches networking to use ifupdown2.
 2. Disables IPV6 (because that caused me weird errors).
-3. Installed and enables SSH (because that allows further configuration).
+3. Installed and enables ssh (because that include sshd and allows further configuration).